-Before signing a contract or committing to hire any construction professional for work on your Boise property, it important to have answers to some very important questions.
+Before signing a contract or committing to hire any construction professional for work on your Idaho property, it important to have answers to some very important questions.
 For example, and they properly licensed and insured?
 Will they be handling the permit process, pulling permits for all aspects of the job?
 What will the payment schedule look like?
 How will change orders be handled?
 While there are a number of other things you will likely want to ask, knowing these fundamental answers will help you avoid any surprises down the road.
 Ask all the questions you need to before hiring someone.
 If they are reluctant to answer or don’t have time to provide thorough answers, it might be a sign that they aren’t doing business at the level you deserve.

 Talk To Past Clients

 The companies you are considering for the job should be able to provide you with references from past clients.
 But don’t stop there.
 Utilize social media and the internet to publically ask your questions.
 Look for neighborhood forums where you can ask about the company to your entire local community.
 Here you are likely to get more honest opinions as opposed to the 5 top references the contractor provides to you themselves.
 You can also bring your questions to your local real estate and investment groups.
 At least one of your fellow investors is likely to have experience working with the contractor in question.
-You will also be able to learn who they use for their projects, providing you with a strong pool of potential contractors for your construction job in Boise.
+You will also be able to learn who they use for their projects, providing you with a strong pool of potential contractors for your construction job in Idaho.

 Scope Out Their Online Presence